nativelibs4java/Scalaxy/Streams/README.md

     }
     ```

-The global strategy can also be set through the `SCALAXY_STREAMS_STRATEGY` environment variable, or the `scalaxy.streams.strategy` Java property:
+The global default strategy can also be set through the `SCALAXY_STREAMS_STRATEGY` environment variable, or the `scalaxy.streams.strategy` Java property:

     ```
     SCALAXY_STREAMS_STRATEGY=aggressive sbt clean run